infinite-system/octopus/README.md

 ## What is Octopus?

-Octopus allows any Model to connect to any other model on the fly.
-The core of Octopus is a unified partitioned table called Tags, that contains all the connections between tables, allowing a pure database design, where tables remain pure and decoupled from each other, yet are able to communicate and connect to each other seamlessly.
+Octopus allows any Model to connect to any other Laravel Model on the fly.
+The core of Octopus is a unified partitioned table called `tags`, that contains all the connections between tables, allowing a pure database design, where tables remain pure and decoupled from each other, yet they are able to communicate and connect to each other seamlessly via a partitioned and indexed "matrix" table.

 ### Provided Functions
 Use within your Models: